Super Bowl Conspiracy Theory roundup: Taylor Swift, logo colors and more - Yahoo Sports

 The ‘Taylor Swift is a double agent’ theory

 Now we’re getting somewhere.
-This theory bubbled up early in the season, for reasons that will become obvious in a moment.
-Swift is a longtime Eagles fan, so the idea here is that she was sabotaging the Chiefs from within, bringing them down so that the Eagles would be able to win the Super Bowl this year.
-Of course, that would require the Eagles to hold up their end of the bargain and even get to the Super Bowl …
+This theory bubbled up early in the season for reasons that will become obvious in a moment.
+Swift is a longtime Eagles fan, so the idea here is that she was sabotaging the Chiefs from within, bringing them down so the Eagles would be able to win the Super Bowl this year.
+Of course, that would've required the Eagles to hold up their end of the bargain and actually get to the Super Bowl …

 The ‘Super Bowl logo foretells the teams in the game’ theory

-This is the current hot conspiracy theory, the idea that the NFL has embedded within the Super Bowl logo the clues to which team will participate.
+This is the current hot conspiracy theory, the idea that the NFL has embedded within each Super Bowl logo some clues as to which teams will participate.
 Look back at the Super Bowl LVI logo, and you’ll see yellow (Rams) and orange (Bengals).
 Dig into the Super Bowl LVII logo, and there’s green (Eagles) and red (Chiefs).
 This is getting wild, folks …

 The ‘Refs are going to rig the game for the Chiefs’ theory

 “Immediately, I groaned,” NFL analyst Warren Sharp wrote, “as I knew his overwhelming tendency to favor the road team, and I wanted nothing more than to see as clean and unbiased a game as possible.”
 How much do Smith-reffed games go the visitor’s way?
-According to Sharp, where home teams have won 55.4 percent of all games in the last three years, home teams in Smith-reffed games have won only 40.8 percent.
+According to Sharp, while home teams have won 55.4% of all games the past three years, home teams in Smith-reffed games have won only 40.8%.
 Good news for the visiting Chiefs?
 Bad news for the at-home Ravens?
 We shall see.

 The ‘Harbaughs love the number 34’ theory